HD 156668

 This star has the stellar classification of a K2 dwarf, with approximately 77% of the mass of the Sun and about 72% of the Sun's diameter.
 While they are on the main sequence, lower mass stars like this generate energy much more slowly than the Sun.
 As a result, this star is radiating only 23% of the Sun's bolometric luminosity.
 HD 156668 is emitting this energy from its outer atmosphere at an effective temperature of around 4850 K, giving it the cool orange glow of a K-type star.
 It is slightly more enriched in iron compared to the Sun and is rotating at a leisurely rate of once every 51.5 days.
 Although much older than the Sun, this star is only middle-aged at about 8.6 billion years.

-The HD 156668 exhibits a stellar activity cycle with a period about 10 years.
+HD 156668 exhibits a stellar activity cycle with a period about 10 years.

 Observations

-From 1911 to 1915, Photographic Stellar Spectrum surveys have been carried out by Annie Jump Cannon and Edward Charles Pickering.
+From 1911 to 1915, Photographic Stellar Spectrum surveys were carried out by Annie Jump Cannon and Edward Charles Pickering.
 Anna Mary Palmer who was Henry Draper's wife financed the study, it was also her husband who was responsible for the star's designation in the Henry Draper Catalogue with subsequent extension (HD) although it was first designated as BD+29 2979 in the original catalogue that was published in 1863 by Friedrich Wilhelm Argelander due to its position and brightness of 324,198 stars between +90° and −2° declination in the span of an 11-year observation.
 A number of proper motion surveys was published in 1957 where 9,867 stars in the Southern hemisphere where high proper motion was detected.
 The name BD was taken from a catalogue of the Bonner Durchmusterung (Bonn Survey) where observations are abbreviated as BD.
 Latter study expansions were carried out by the Cape Photographic Durchmusterung observatory in Córdoba, Argentina and further extensions by Henry Lee Giclas who designated the star as G 181-34 in the Giclas catalogues.
 From 1990 to 1993, HD 156668 was observed at least twice and was featured at the 6th annual catalog of the Tokyo Photoelectric Meridian Circle (PMC) where it is one of 6649 stars observed.